lorien/grab/docs/grab/request_method.rst

 You can pass unicode strings and numbers in as values for the `post` dict, they will be converted to byte strings automatically.
-If you want to specify a charset that will be used to convert unicode to byte string, then use `request_charset` option.
+If you want to specify a encoding that will be used to convert unicode to byte string, then use `request_encoding` option.

 .. code:: python

     g = Grab()
     g.go('http://example.com/', post={'who': u'конь в пальто'},
-         charset='cp1251')
+         encoding='cp1251')

 If the `post` option is a string then it is submitted as-is: